The best evening poems selected by Dr Oliver Tearle

 With something of an olden tone …

 This short poem is about the summer evening falling upon the poem’s speaker, and sees her making her peace with nature and the elements, having overlooked their healing and uplifting powers for so long.
 We’ve probably all felt that way at some point, especially on a warm summer evening.
-We include this poem in our pick of the best short Emily Brontë poems – click on the link above and scroll down to number 8 on the list.
+We include this poem in our pick of the best short Emily Brontë poems – follow the link above and scroll down to number 8 on the list.

 3. Charles Baudelaire, ‘The Sunset of Romanticism’.